jeffyguo/simple-transcribe/README.md

 Note 1: We're making the HTTP calls with [requests](http://docs.python-requests.org/en/latest/user/install/), so make sure that's installed.

-Note 2: By default the script is set up to tr

 ## Running the script
 The script will initiate a long running audio recognition job using the Google Cloud HTTP interface.
 Then it will poll the job every 10 seconds until the speech recognition is finished.